cbc32/RM/README.md

 Biogeme is an open-source Python library.
-In one attempt at improvement I modified the source code, but my final solutions are biogeme_nice.py (using the original library) and loglikelihood.py (without biogeme).
+In one attempt at improvement I modified the source code, but this was not included in my final solutions, biogeme_nice.py (using the original library) and loglikelihood.py (without biogeme).

 Contact Charles Bauer
 zcharliebauer@gmail.com